Douglas Cooper (art historian)

-(Arthur William) Douglas Cooper, who also published as Douglas Lord (20 February 1911 – 1 April 1984) was a British art historian, art critic and art collector.
+(Arthur William) Douglas Cooper, who also published as Douglas Lord, (20 February 1911 – 1 April 1984) was a British art historian, art critic and art collector.
 He mainly collected Cubist works.
-He was involved with investigating who had dealt with stolen art during the war.
+He was involved with investigating who had dealt in stolen art during the war.
 After the war he bought a chateau and converted it into a gallery of early cubist art.

 Background

 Cooper's father, Arthur Hamilton Cooper, of The Manor House, Blandford St Mary, Dorset, a Major with the Essex Regiment, was the second son of Sir William Charles Cooper, 3rd Baronet; his mother, Mabel Alice, was the daughter of Sir William Henry Marriott Smith-Marriott, 5th Baronet.
 Cooper's biographer and longtime partner John Richardson considered his suffering from the social exclusion of his family by his countrymen to be a defining characteristic of his friend, explaining in particular his Anglophobia.

 Early in the 19th century, Cooper's forebears had emigrated to Australia and acquired great wealth, in particular property in Sydney.
 His great-grandfather Daniel Cooper became a member of the New South Wales legislature and was the first Speaker of the new Legislative Assembly in 1856.
 He was made a baronet in 1863 and spent his time both in Australia and England, eventually settling permanently in England, and dying in London.
 His son and grandson also lived there and sold their Australian property in the 1920s, very much to Douglas's annoyance.